 3000 Series Truck Campers

 The 3000 series truck campers were the top-of-the-line in the Bigfoot truck camper lineup.
-These campers featured the same great durable construction as other Bigfoot units with the Fibercore Wall System, ensuring they were well-insulated.
+These campers had the same great durable construction as other Bigfoot units with the Fibercore Wall System, so they were well-insulated.
 Additionally, there were three wide-body floor plans available.

 Standard features included a slide-out dual battery compartment, high output 30,000 BTU furnace, and enclosed, insulated, and heated holding tanks.